sitesauce/cli/readme.md

 ```

 You might also have noticed we're specifying the port via the `--port` flag, skipping the port prompt and making the whole process faster.

+If you use port 80 but don't specify a host, you'll be asked if you want to use a virtual host.

 ### Known limitations